 Derby Caribbean Carnival is organised by Derby West Indian Community Association and is the highlight of the West Indian community summer, taking place over two weekend days in July.

 The carnival procession takes place through the city streets on Saturday, when there is also a programme of events in Market Square, and events such as a stage show.
-Internationally acclaimed artists, fun fair, arts and craft stalls, and food stalls will take place throughout the city centre this year (a change to the usual events which are normally held at Osmaston Park – this is something we hope to bring back in 2017.
+In 2016 due to cuts in local authority funding we were not able to have the usual Sunday event at Osmaston Park – this is something we hope to bring back in 2017.

 Over 25,000 local people enjoy and take part in Derby Caribbean Carnival which has an amazing impact on participants and audiences alike: